chuksjoe/AutoMart/README.md

 ## Example Usage

 For examples of how the endpoints work, you can check out the documentation for the API [here.](https://documenter.getpostman.com/view/7607196/S1TYWGgG)

+You can also visit the application [here for your review](https://auto-mart-adc.herokuapp.com).
+Your feedback will be so much appreciated.